Guidance for people working in Phytophthora-infected woodland or working with wood from Phytophthora-infected trees.

 Instructions for handling sawn wood with bark.

-England - forestry agents qualified to provide advisory services to land owners and managers in England to help them comply with Statutory Plant Health Notices issued to control the spread of P. ramorum.
+Qualified agents - forestry agents qualified to provide advisory services to land owners and managers to help them comply with Statutory Plant Health Notices.